GlassTomeGames/GlassTomeGames.github.io/_drafts/the-long-road-minijam.md

 Last weekend we participated in [Mini Jam #63](https://itch.io/jam/mini-jam-63-future).
 Mini Jam is a weekend-long game jam that runs every two weeks and features a fun twist.
 All games are given a theme and an additional limitation they must adhere to.
 This time, the theme was "Future" and the limitation was that all games must use only colours in a [fixed colour palette](https://lospec.com/palette-list/arcade-standard-29).

+The Long Road is a turn based survival game.
+The player is traversing across an ever changing, post apocalyptic world and confronted by random text based events.
+The player must lead his group of survivors and make tough decisions as they fend of bandits, starvation and so much more.

 - 48 hours of development
 - 143 Commits, ~2300 LOC
 - ~1000 words of story content